EECS150/asic-labs-fa22/lab2/spec.md

 cd lab2
 ```

+## Submitting Your Jobs

+This semester, we will use a new SLURM cluster to manage all the workloads.
+Due to the high number of students, please do not run any compute-heavy jobs on the eda machines to avoid clogging up the login nodes, such as simulation, synthesis, or layout (Small scripts are okay).
+To submit your job to SLURM, prepend the command with `srun`.
+For example, `make sim-rtl` becomes `srun make sim-rtl`.
+For more information on SLURM commands, please visit the [official documentation](https://slurm.schedmd.com/overview.html).
+The course staff will be closely monitoring the usage of our computing resources, if there are any improper uses (e.g., running a long RTL simulation on the eda machines), we may terminate your running jobs and notify you.

+****For this class, all `make` commands should be run on the SLURM cluster.**

 ## The ASIC Design Flow

 Here is a basic diagram of a VLSI design flow, in an ideal world where